Transversal Activities

 Addressed to: first stage researchers

-The Welcome Session of the UAB School for Doctoral Studies l is specially addressed to first year PhD candidates but it is also open to other early stage researchers that may be interested in attending.
+The Welcome Session of the UAB School for Doctoral Studies is specially addressed to first year PhD students but it is also open to other first stage researchers that may be interested in attending.
 This session will include a welcome by the director of the School and will aim to address the most relevant aspects related to the regulations and procedures of doctoral studies

 More information and registrations via Aula Moodle (not available yet).